Fast read

 The issue with this technology is – if we park for a while, we might as well plug the car into the charger and get a more efficient result with cheaper and proven technology.

-The challenge is to charge the BEV while we are driving.
-To achieve this, we would need to develop dynamic induction charging.
 The EV moves over a long series of emitter coils under the road surface in this scenario.
-Each time the EV drives across the ring, it will receive a boost of charge for its battery for that split second of time.
-As you can imagine creating lanes with many kilometres of coils embedded in them will be very expensive and require a lot of copper coils.
+Each time the electric car drives across the ring, it will receive a boost of charge for its battery for that split second of time.
+As you can imagine creating lanes with many kilometres of coils embedded in them will be extremely expensive and require a lot of copper coils.

 Given the cost and CO2 generation that such infrastructure would require, I can not see this technology being rolled out into standard city streets or laneways anytime soon.

-And the answer is:
+The answer is: